thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 someone outside your company?
 You'd have to remember to go in and clean out any potentially sensitive data across your entire codebase.

-Even with the simplest configuration Hiera offers a robust way to separate that data from your code.
+Even with the simplest configuration, Hiera offers a robust way to separate that data from your code.

 Using Hiera, the code would look this this: